ehildenb/homod/homod.md

 datatypes.
 The next couple of examples show the use of function composition and basic uses of `foldl`.
 Note in the seventh example, `id` is used multiple times, and Maude's sort checker is able to infer when it is the identity function over `Nat` and when it is the identity function over `Bool`.
-We also make use of the `$` precedence operator in this example to help avoid extra parentheses.

 The next example is another basic use of `map` over a list, though note the function used is `(+ 3)`.
-Here, with no additional work, Maude gives us such a partial application for free.
-Unfortunately, a partial function like `map even` can be from `Maybe{Nat}` to `Maybe{Bool}` or from `Cons{Nat}` to `Cons{Bool}`, so currently we are unable to infer a generic sort for such partial functions without additional information.
-The last example is shows function composition along with partial application, as well as another use of the `$` operator.
-Here, since a list is used, Maude is able to infer the correct sort for the partial function `map even`.
+Here, with no additional work, Maude gives us partial application.
+Unfortunately, a partial function like `map even` can be `=>{Maybe{Nat},Maybe{Bool}}` or `=>{Cons{Nat},Cons{Bool}}`, so currently we are unable to infer a generic sort for such partial functions without additional information.
+The last example shows function composition along with partial application, as well as another use of the `$` precedence operator.
+Here, since a list is used, Maude is able to infer the correct sort for the partially applied functions `map even`, `map (+ 3)`, and their composition.

 Future Work
 ===========

-For future work, the main thing we would like to do would be to actually generate much of the above Maude code using a Full Maude parser.
+One nice thing we would like to do would be to actually generate much of the above Maude code using a Full Maude parser.
 This would allow users to write higher order functions in Haskell, and immediately see how that can be translated to Maude.
 One could then use some Maude-specific functionality, such as the ITP, to prove interesting properties about his or her code.
+Additionally, we can achieve slightly more compact representations of purely functional code using Haskell as input, then use it directly in other Maude modules.

 Another interesting functionality would be adding support for translating Haskell's lambda abstraction.
-We could use one of the `LAMBDA2CL` compilers to help automate this process.
-We would also have to do type inference to determine which modules to import.
-Additionally, we could also add other "nice" things which people associate with functional programming, such as other functionality that is currently in the Haskell `Prelude`.
+This is possible using one of the various `LAMBDA-2-CL` compilers discussed in class combined with some type inference to determine which instances of `FUNCTION{X,Y}` to include.
+A type inference algorithm would be useful in a more general sense though - it would allow for people to not have to write the includes at the top of a module where they want to use first/higher-order functional programming.
+Instead, using Full Maude, we could scan the module for uses of functional programming and infer the correct includes to use.

 Finally, we could add support for more general sort inference when using partial application.
 With this, `map even` could initially be inferred with a more general sort such as `=>{f{a}, f{b}}`, then when instantiated with a list could be converted to the sort `=>{Cons{a}, Cons{b}}`.
-Currently, as previously mentioned, Maude's parser will not accept `map even` or similar partial functions if the sort is ambiguous.
+Currently, as previously mentioned, Maude's parser will not accept `map even` or similar partial functions if the sort is ambiguous (as the two sorts it would infer for `Cons` and `Maybe` are in disconnected components).
+This would enable "true typeclass" support, as Haskell has.

 References